2 Week Vietnam Itinerary: How To Spend 2 Weeks in Vietnam by JetSettingFools.com

 How to plan a trip to Vietnam can be mind-boggling – but we have already done all the hard work for you!
 The diverse country is complex and vibrant, making travel within Vietnam both exciting and challenging.

 Our concise Vietnam Itinerary covers all the highlights, including incredible cities, phenomenal food and famous sights.
-In addition to what to see in Vietnam, we offer our top travel tips, alternative itineraries and heaps of other essential Vietnam travel information.
+In addition to what to see in Vietnam, we offer our top travel tips, alternative itineraries and heaps of other essential travel information.

 Vietnam Itinerary 2 Weeks

-Our 2-Week Vietnam Itinerary swiftly moves through the country from north to south.
+Our 2-Week Vietnam Itinerary swiftly moves from north to south.
 We start in the lively capital of Hanoi, then set sail on Halong Bay before traveling south to Central Vietnam to see historic Hoi An and modern Da Nang.
 Next, we visit the Central Highlands with a stop in Dalat, then on to hustling Ho Chi Minh City.
 Our Two Weeks in Vietnam Itinerary ends with a couple of days relaxing seaside on Phu Quoc Island.

 2 Weeks in Vietnam